- Distance today: 8.1 mi

 The walkway then began winding through more green areas and a small pond and eventually narrowed as we left the city, but continued as a paved walk/bike trail with concrete benches every few hundred feet for at least another 1.5 miles.
 The concrete path became a dirt path through a camping park with playgrounds, a lake and a nearby golf course (according to signage).
 We stopped at a bar in the park that was just opening and had a cafe and shared a tortilla.

-During our breakfast stop/”4 mile feet break”, we chatted with a young couple in their late 60’s from Holland, Pete & Katia.
+During our combination breakfast stop/feet rest, we chatted with a young couple in their late 60’s from Holland, Pete & Katia.
 They were walking their 5th Camino, but started from Pamplona each time to avoid the difficult first stage over the Pyrenees.
 We asked them to take a photo of us before they departed.
 They were walking a bit faster than we, so we wished them “buen Camino” as we left the rest stop together.

 Rain has been threatening all morning and we can see showers in the distance.
 When a few drops hit us, we stopped, put on our pack rain covers and put our ponchos in an easy to reach place, then continued on.
 Like carrying an umbrella, activating our rain gear can prevent rain as it did today!